 How to grow courgettes

-Sow courgette seeds in April in pots of peat-free, multi-purpose compost.
-Pot on seedlings when they’re big enough to handle, and plant outside when all risk of frost has passed.
-Courgettes are hungry plants, so do well grown in soil enriched with plenty of well-rotted horse manure or compost.
-Water plants regularly and feed weekly with a high potash fertiliser such as tomato food. harvest courgettes when they are around 10cm long – leaving courgettes to grow larger will reduce the plant’s vigour and fruiting potential.
+Buy young courgettes at the garden centre in late spring, or sow courgette seeds indoors in April or May, in pots of peat-free, multi-purpose compost.
+Pot on seedlings when they're big enough to handle, and plant the young plants outside when all risk of frost has passed.
+Alternatively, you can sow seeds direct outside in late May or early June.
+Courgettes are hungry plants, so do well grown in soil enriched with plenty of well-rotted horse manure or compost and need feeding weekly with a high-potash feed, such as tomato food.
+Water plants regularly to keep the soil moist.
+Harvest courgettes when they are around 10cm long – leaving courgettes to grow larger will reduce the plant's vigour and fruiting potential.

 When seedlings appear, move stronger ones to larger pots.
 Throw away weaker seedlings.
 Grow on indoors until ready to plant outside in late spring, after the last frost.
 Space plants 90cm apart, then mulch the surrounding soil generously to hold in moisture.